Pilot Program for Climate Resilience

 ||

-Proposed Life of Fund | The PPCR is subject to the CIF ‘sunset clause’ which proposes the closure of the CIF once a new financial architecture becomes effective under the UNFCCC regime.
-The implementation of the CIF ‘sunset clause’ has been suspended repeatedly and in 2019 indefinitely.
-Until such time, donors and recipients operate under the existing framework. | ||
+Proposed Life of Fund | The PPCR was subject to the CIF’ ‘sunset clause,’ which was designed to phase out the CIF once a new financial architecture under the UNFCCC became effective.
+However, in June 2019, the CIF governing board decided to indefinitely postpone the implementation of this ‘sunset clause.’
+As of now, the donors and recipients continue to operate under the existing framework. | ||

 Objectives | The PPCR is designed to provide programmatic finance for climate resilient national development plans with four main objectives:

 In addition, for regional programmes, the PPCR aims to strengthen cooperation and capacity at the regional level to integrate climate resilience into national and appropriate regional development planning and processes.
-PPCR’s tangible targets for the 18 pilot countries and three regional programmes it currently supports include:

 |